Our Services

 St Leonard’s

-• This is a quiet and reflective service of Holy Communion at St Mary Magdalene
+• This service happens once per month, usually on the second Sunday.
+It is a quiet and reflective service of Holy Communion, conducted without music.

-• A formal service of Holy Communion, with a choir and hymns and an organ.
+• A beautiful formal service of Holy Communion, with a choir, hymns and an organ.
 The people leading the service wear robes, and we follow a liturgy found in the service books.
-There is some children’s work during the sermon most Sundays.
-This is held at St Mary Magdalene
+There is a children’s activity and discussion group during the sermon most Sundays.

 • This is our most traditional service at St Mary’s.
 It is quiet and reflective, but you’ll hear the choir singing a good deal of this service.
 We follow a written liturgy, composed in the 1600’s.